cocos/cocos-docs/en/publish/publish-vivo-instant-games.md

 ## Subpackage Loading

 Starting with **v2.1.3**, vivo Mini Games supports subpackage loading, and usage is similar to WeChat Mini Games.
 Please refer to [Subpackage Loading](../scripting/asset-bundle.md) for details.

+## Resource Management for vivo Mini Game Environment

+**vivo Mini Game** is similar to **WeChat Mini Game**.
+There are restrictions on the package size.
+Resources over **4MB** must be downloaded via a network request.

+We recommend that developers save only the script files in the package and download all other resources from the remote server.
+Cocos Creator already helps developers with downloading, caching and version management of remote resources.
+The specific implementation logic and operation steps are similar to the WeChat Mini game.
+Please refer to the [Resource Management for WeChat Mini Game](./publish-wechatgame.md#resource-management-for-wechat-mini-game-environment) documentation for details.

 ## Reference link